Celebrate Easter

 • Dive into the local history: While you’re in Syria, don’t miss the chance to check out incredible historical sites like Krak des Chevaliers and the Old City of Damascus to make the most of your trip.

-Experience Easter with Syria Scope Travel like never before, travel to Syria this season.
+Experience Easter with Syria Scope Travel like never before.

-Don’t wait any longer; schedule your trip to Syria during Easter today!
+Don’t wait any longer; book your April Easter Tour today!

 | Share This Post!